 There are some common side effects of triamcinolone acetonide in dogs that you should be aware of before you begin treatment.

-If the side effects become extreme or cause you concern, you should contact your veterinarian so they can adjust the dosage or try another form of treatment.
+If the side effects become extreme or cause you concern, you should contact your vet so they can adjust the dosage or try another form of treatment.
 Long-term use of the drug further increases the risk of side effects.

 Here are some of the side effects you might see with use of triamcinolone acetonide in dogs: